-Please search through your email inbox for a message titled "Action required - upload documents."
+- Check your email inbox for a message titled "Action required - withdrawal setup failed."
 From that email, follow the directions to upload your information.
-Once they have your documents they will review them in 1-2 business days and release the funds from their end.

 - Must not be expired

 - The photo must be clear and show all four corners of the document